salesforcecli/plugin-org/messages/open.md

 # description

 To open a specific page, specify the portion of the URL after "https://MyDomainName.my.salesforce.com/" as the value for the --path flag.
 For example, specify "--path lightning" to open Lightning Experience, or specify "--path /apex/YourPage" to open a Visualforce page.

+Use the --source-file to open a Lightning Page from your local project in Lightning App Builder.
+Lightning page files have the suffix .flexipage-meta.xml, and are stored in the "flexipages" directory.

 To generate a URL but not launch it in your browser, specify --url-only.

 To open in a specific browser, use the --browser flag.
 Supported browsers are "chrome", "edge", and "firefox".
 If you don't specify --browser, the org opens in your default browser.

 # examples